df15h-moddable/df15h-ce-public/docs/es5/3_configure/mods/by-topic/armors/README.md

 How to set up core (most essential) armor mods.

-NordwarUA ...

-- Makes the best armors.
-They're essential.
-But ...
+- NordwarUA makes the best armors.
-- Is not mainly interested in how those armors are distributed.
+- But not the best distributions of those armors.
-- Therefore often makes simple replacers.
+- NordwarUA's distributions are often simple replacers.
-- Therefore often makes simple ESP plugins (that consume precious slots).
+- And often simple ESP plugins (that consume precious slots).

-Therefore, many other authors make alternative distributions ...
+Mny other authors make alternative distributions ...

-- "Sentinel" is one of the cleanest, most comprehensive, and most compact redistributions.
+- "Sentinel" is perhaps the cleanest, most comprehensive, and most compact redistribution.
-- "RMB" solves the replacer (but not ESP) problem.
+- "RMB" requires the original mods, but provides an alternative technique for injecting them into the world.

 Both "Sentinel" and "RMB" are useful solutions, because ...